PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Profiling-Nucleotide.md

 # **1. Snakemake Contents** <a name="SMC"></a>

-To run the workflow, you will need to obtain all contents within the [Taxonomic-Functional-Profiling-Nucleotide folder](https://github.com/PacificBiosciences/pb-metagenomics-tools/tree/master/Taxonomic-Functional-Profiling-Nucleotide).
+To run the workflow, you will need to obtain all contents within the [Taxonomic-Profiling-Nucleotide folder](https://github.com/PacificBiosciences/pb-metagenomics-tools/tree/master/Taxonomic-Profiling-Nucleotide).
 The default contents should look like this:

 ```
-Taxonomic-Functional-Profiling-Nucleotide
+Taxonomic-Profiling-Nucleotide
 │
 ├── configs/
 │	└── Sample-Config.yaml